Drifsy/Rep_IBM/README.md

-# Repository_2
+# Rep_IBM

+Files from final assignments from IBM Data Science courses are stored

+## Course 2
-In this repository, Jupyter notebook named DataScienceEcosystem is stored.
+Jupyter notebook named DataScienceEcosystem stored.

+## Course 5
+The Jupyter notebook with the final solution to the final project stored.